xsf/xmpp.org/content/blog/2022-05-05-newsletter.md

 [Psi+ `1.5.1619` (2022-04-09)](https://sourceforge.net/projects/psiplus/files/Windows/Personal-Builds/tehnick/) has been released.

 [Poezio `0.14`](https://bouah.net/2022/04/updates-from-the-poezio-ecosystem/) has been released alongside with multiple backend libraries.
-This new release brings in lots of bug fixes and small improvements bu doesn't bring in big new features and shows that even if not perfect, poezio reached a point where devs are mostly happy about.
-Big changes are coming nonetheless, you will find out in the article.
-Stay tuned.
+This new release brings in lots of bug fixes and small improvements.
+Big changes are coming, read more in the article.

 <!-- https://bouah.net/2022/04/poezio-full.png -->